DETAILED ACTION

 Claim(s) 73 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Cooper, in view of Fischer, Peters, Young, and Murtha (US20070122253A1), hereinafter "Murtha".

-Regarding claim 73, modified Cooper teaches the system (see Fig 1) of claim 67 and further teaches wherein the installation guide (62) has a distal cavity (Peters, Fig 3, extending portion 80, Paragraphs 0021-0022) but fails to teach a plurality of external ribs on an outer curved surface of the installation guide.
+Regarding claim 73, as best understood, modified Cooper teaches the system (see Fig 1) of claim 67 and further teaches wherein the installation guide (62) has a distal cavity (Peters, Fig 3, extending portion 80, Paragraphs 0021-0022) but fails to teach a plurality of external ribs on an outer curved surface of the installation guide.

 Murtha teaches wherein the installation guide (Fig 23, grooved spacer 100) has a plurality of external ribs (Fig 23, grooves 102, Paragraphs 0102-0103) on an outer curved surface (see Figs 23-25) of the installation guide (100).